GeoResources Journal for Resources, Mining, Tunnelling, Geotechnics, Equipment and Energy

 BIM models with five dimensions – three for geometry and two further ones for time and costs – are intended to enhance the construction process and the quality of executing the construction of infrastructure projects.
 This article explains how innovative intelligent mobile tools from the RIB Software AG further the exchange of information between the construction site and office.

-Citation Page: 18–23
+Page: 18–23

 Tunnel Escape Doors – Findings and Conclusions from 20 Years of Tunnelling